09 May 2019

-Eventually, a flawless product must include both UX and UI.
+Eventually, a flawless product must include both.
 Without UI, your product will have optimised architecture but completely lack visual communication and the “eye-candy” effect.
 Without UX, your app will be a work of art – but a completely useless one.

-So, now you know the difference between UX and UI.
+So, now you know the difference between User Experience and User Interface.
 If you want to feel the difference in your web/mobile application, platform or other service but you don’t know where to start – feel free to give us a shout!